LENNA RECOVERY

 display in Tasmania, as both a memorial and tribute to our maritime heritage.

-from an email from David Payne, Curator of the Australian Register of Historic Vessels at the
+email from David Payne, Curator of the Australian Register of Historic Vessels

 Australian National Maritime Museum, Sydney: